Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 In turn, this leads to a model that kids could share between them.
 Older players can set it up to their personal preferences for epic battles with friends on the weekend.
 Then, perhaps younger siblings can strip it down and use the more comfortable design for casual play in the evenings.

-That is assuming that your children are happy to share these weapons and don’t start caching every last dart away where no-one else can find them.
+That is assuming that your children are happy to share these weapons and don’t start catching every last dart away where no one else can find them.
 Obviously, there are recommended ages on these guns, so it is up to your best judgment to decide when kids are too young and when they can play with the full Elite Plus pack.

 The Nerf Retaliator Magazine and rate of fire?

-Without the special Elite Plus pack, you get a 12 round magazine for this blaster.
-This is a lot of darts on its own when compared to something like the Elite Disruptor.
+Without the special Elite Plus pack, you get a 12 elite darts magazine for this blaster.
+This 12 dart magazine is on its own when compared to something like the Elite Disruptor.
 Nerf Retaliator reviews suggest that this is fine when paired with a blaster of this specification.
 As you will see below, it isn’t that powerful.
-But, it is worth remembering that some of the 18 dart magazines are compatible too.
+But, it is worth remembering that some of the 18 elite dart magazines are compatible too.
 So, should your kid feel they need a little more in the tank, you could purchase this upgrade for them.

 There is a potential issue with the rate of fire in that there isn’t the slam-fire system to add that extra power.
 This is where this version is a little weak compared to the Disruptor.
 Players can still fire off some decent shots but it isn’t going to scare the enemy in quite the same way.